-It is expected that in 2023 European patent applications will have the option, upon grant of a patent, of becoming a Unitary Patent which will be subject to the jurisdiction of the Unified Patent Court ("UPC").
-In addition, conventional European patents, both already granted at the time the new system starts and granted thereafter, will be subject to the jurisdiction of the UPC, unless actively opted out.
-This will be a significant change in European patent practice and deciding whether to opt-in or opt-out of Unitary Patent practice will entail strategic and cost considerations.
-As the UPC is a new court system, there is no precedent for the court, increasing the uncertainty of any litigation before the UPC.
+On June 1, 2023, the European Unitary Patent system and the European Unified Patent Court ("UPC") were successfully launched.
+European patent applications now have the option, upon grant of a patent, of becoming a Unitary Patent which is subject to the jurisdiction of the UPC.
+In addition, conventional European patents, both already granted at the time the new system began and granted thereafter, are subject to the jurisdiction of the UPC, unless actively opted out.
+This was a significant change in European patent practice and deciding whether to opt-in or opt-out of Unitary Patent practice entail strategic and cost considerations.
+It will be several years before we will understand the scope of patent rights that will be recognized and the strength of patent remedies that will be provided by the UPC.
+While we have the right to opt our patents out of the UPC over the first seven years of the court's existence, doing so may preclude us from realizing the benefits of the UPC.
 Moreover, the decision whether to opt-in or opt-out of Unitary Patent status will require coordinating with co-applicants, if any, adding complexity to any such decision.